 Pre-Purchase Boat Inspection Assistance*

-* Inspection service coordination is available to Ballast Point Yachts, Inc. brokerage customers as part of our client representation.
+* Ballast Point Yachts, Inc. does not offer inspection services, however we will assist our brokerage clients in coordinating inspections as part of our client representation.

 Once a seller has accepted your offer on a boat, it’s time to complete the inspections which usually include a sea trial, hull survey, haul out and a mechanical inspection.
 These contingencies of the sale must meet a boat buyer’s satisfaction.